leesalminen/mytube/Docs/MyTubeProtocolSpec.md

 This document captures the complete protocol, crypto, storage, and product requirements agreed for MyTube.
 Treat it as the canonical source of truth for client, control-plane, and premium-feature implementations.

+> **Note (2026-03):** All messaging now flows through MDK/Marmot groups.
+The payload schemas below map to `MarmotMessageKind` values and travel inside MLS-encrypted rumors that `MarmotShareService` produces and `MarmotTransport` publishes (gift-wrapped via NIP-59 when required).
+See `Docs/mdk.md` for up-to-date MDK usage and the planned Safety HQ group for moderation traffic.

 ---

 ## 0. Summary